VERO-NFT/vero-decisions/README.md

 1. Run `npm install` from the repo root folder.
 2. Create a new branch off of the `main` branch.
 For VERO status decisions, ideally include the token ID in the branch name.
-3. Copy the decision record template file, `template.md`, and paste the file with a new name into the `decisions` folder.
+3. Copy the decision record template file, `template.md`, and paste the file with a new name into the `docs` folder.
 Follow the file name conventions for the project, which are as follows:
     1. Use the next number in the decision record sequence, e.g., `000034`.
     2. If for a decision on the status of a VERO, include the token ID after the word `token`, e.g., `token27`.